masumsoft/express-cassandra/README.md

 No more hassling with raw cql queries from your nodejs web frameworks. express-cassandra automatically loads your models and provides you with object oriented mapping to your cassandra tables like a standard ORM.

-This module uses datastax <a href="https://github.com/datastax/nodejs-driver">cassandra-driver</a> for node and many of the orm features are wrapper over a modified version of <a href="https://github.com/3logic/apollo-cassandra">apollo-cassandra</a> module.
-The modifications made to the orm library was necessary to support missing features in the orm and to make it compatible with requirements of this module.
+This module uses datastax <a href="https://github.com/datastax/nodejs-driver">cassandra-driver</a> for node and many of the orm features are wrapper over a largely modified version of <a href="https://github.com/3logic/apollo-cassandra">apollo-cassandra</a> module.
+The modifications made to the orm library was necessary to support missing features in the orm, keep it updated with the latest cassandra releases and to make it compatible with requirements of this module.

 ## Installation

+For cassandra version 3.x

-    $ npm install express-cassandra
+    npm install express-cassandra

+For older cassandra 2.x

+    npm install express-cassandra@0.5.4

+Please note that if you use the legacy cassandra 2.x compliant version then please use the corresponding README.md file for that version.
+The following documentation is for version 3.x only.
+The materialized view support and several other part of the documentation is strictly applicable for cassandra 3.x and will not work in earlier versions of cassandra.

 ## Usage